 LOL just kidding of course he didn’t!

-Like a lot of mothers out there, I’m the photographer in the family (if a person wielding a phone pointed at her children all the time constitutes a “photographer”).
+Like a lot of mothers out there, I’m the photographer in the family (if a person wielding an iPhone pointed at her children all the time constitutes a “photographer”).
 I take between one and 91 pictures per day, of everything from my kids doing cute/funny/weird things to them simply breathing/existing/growing hair.

 Often, those photos also feature my sweet husband.
-I send regular batches of these photo to his parents, so over the years they’ve gotten to see their son whipping up pancakes while wearing a BabyBjorn, jumping off the dock in the summer with a 6-year-old on his back, and being gazed at adoringly by his daughter while adjusting his tie before work.
+I send regular batches of these photos to his parents, so over the years they’ve gotten to see their son whipping up pancakes while wearing a BabyBjorn, jumping off the dock in the summer with a gleeful son on his back, and being gazed at adoringly by his daughter while adjusting his tie before work.
 When my in-laws occasionally reply “We’d love to see your face as well!”
 I usually respond with a dismissive “Nonsense!”

-But the actual reason I don’t send pictures of myself with the children is that I don’t have any.
+But the actual reason I don’t send pictures of myself with the children is that I don’t have any pictures of myself with the children.
 I do my best to convince myself that I don’t really care (They’re the cute ones, not me!
 No one needs to be distracted by a puffy old lady in the frame!), but the truth is that I do care.
 And the even truthier truth is that my photograph-free existence is 100% my husband’s fault.

 I mean sure, I could — and do — occasionally splurge on the services of a professional photographer friend of mine.
 Her pictures of our family are beautiful and I truly treasure each and every one.
 But that’s not the point.
 The point is that I wish my husband was so moved by the sight of me with our children that he would immediately want to capture the image for posterity.
 I wish he found the ordinary family moments as transcendently magical as I do and, like I do, wanted to make sure he could freeze them in time.
 The fact he doesn’t leads me to one of two conclusions, neither of which is all that heartwarming: (1) he doesn’t find the ordinary family moments transcendently magical, or, (2) he’s lazy.
 Take your pick!